Tawi-Tawi

-Tawi-Tawi, officially the Province of Tawi-Tawi (Tausug: Wilaya' sin Tawi-Tawi; Sinama: Jawi Jawi/Jauih Jauih; Lalawigan ng Tawi-Tawi), is an island province in the Philippines located in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
+Tawi-Tawi, officially the Province of Tawi-Tawi (Tausug: Wilaya' sin Tawi-Tawi; Sinama: Lahat Jawi Jawi/Jauih Jauih; Wilayah Tawi-Tawi; Lalawigan ng Tawi-Tawi), is an island province in the Philippines located in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
 The capital of Tawi-Tawi is Bongao.

 It is the southernmost province of the country, sharing sea borders with the Malaysian state of Sabah and the Indonesian North Kalimantan province, both on the island of Borneo to the west.
 To the northeast lies the province of Sulu.
 Tawi-Tawi also covers some islands in the Sulu Sea to the northwest, Cagayan de Tawi-Tawi Island and the Turtle Islands, just 20 km away from Sabah.

 The municipalities comprising the current Tawi-Tawi province were formerly under the jurisdiction of Sulu until 1973.

 Etymology

 The province was named after its main island, which at 580.5 km^{2} (224.1 sq mi) accounts for a little more than half the province's 1,087.40 km^{2} (419.85 sq mi) land area.
 Tawi-Tawi is the Sinama form of jawi-jawi, Malay for the banyan tree; the island is known for having an abundance of this tree.
 Early Spanish accounts give the name of the island as Tauitaui and Tavi-Tavi or Tavitavi.